-Known mostly for its fossils from the late Pliocene epoch it contains one of the world's richest known deposits of fossil horses, Equus simplicidens, thought to be a link between prehistoric and modern horses.
+Known mostly for its fossils from the Pliocene epoch Hagerman Fossil Beds National Monument contains one of the world's richest known deposits of the fossil horse Equus simplicidens.

-An artist rendition of the ecosystem when the Hagerman Fossil Beds were deposited during the Pliocene Epoch.
-A fluvial (river) and floodplain environment around the edge of ancient Lake Idaho deposited layers of sand, silt and clay at least 600 feet thick.
+An artist rendition of the ecosystem when the Hagerman Fossil Beds were deposited during the Pliocene Epoch shows the variety of plants, animals, and geographic features of the area.
+A fluvial (river) and floodplain environment around the edge of ancient Lake Idaho deposited layers of sand, silt, and clay at least 600 feet thick.
 Layers of sediments have preserved an exquisite world class assemblage of Pliocene fossils.

 Last updated: August 27, 2017